Gun owners hopeful new premier open to “sensible” reforms

 The debate about WA’s firearms reforms is heating up with politicians fielding calls and emails about concerns over the changes and how gun owners lives will be impacted.

-Mr Martin said the WA Liberal Party is waiting for the reforms to the State Firearms Act 1973 to be tabled for discussion before it takes a position on the issue, despite fielding calls from upset shooters and farmers about the suggested changes.
+Mr Martin said the WA Liberal Party was waiting for the reforms to the State Firearms Act 1973 to be tabled for discussion before it took a position on the issue, despite fielding calls from upset shooters and farmers about the suggested changes.

 Mr Martin said the idea of coming up with a specific firearms licence for primary producers was an interesting position for the government to make and a “smart policy” to satisfy primary producer groups, but the details were still sketchy.

-Opposition leader, and WA Nationals leader Shane Love said while WA has a system which has delivered exceptional safety outcomes for licensed firearm holders and the community alike, improvements must always be sought to ensure the system continues to serve the community into the future.
+Opposition and WA Nationals leader Shane Love said while WA had a system which had delivered exceptional safety outcomes for licensed firearm holders and the community alike, improvements must always be sought to ensure the system continued to serve the community into the future.

 “What has not delivered safety for the community is rampant non-gun-related crime, which continues to plague our communities and is yet to be addressed by Labor in Government,” Mr Love said.